Reserve Your Flu Jab

 Pregnant women (including those women who become pregnant during the flu season)

 Pregnant women aged 18 or over at any stage of pregnancy (first, second or third trimesters).

 People living in long-stay residential care homes or other long-stay care facilities

 Vaccination is recommended for people aged 18 or over living in long-stay residential care homes or other long-stay care facilities where rapid spread is likely to follow introduction of infection and cause high morbidity and mortality.
 This does not include, for instance, prisons, young offender institutions, or university halls of residence.
 For the pharmacy service this only applies to those aged 18 or over.

 People aged 18 or over who are in receipt of a carer’s allowance, or those who are the main carer of an older or disabled person whose welfare may be at risk if the carer falls ill.

-Household contacts of immunocompromised individuals
+Close contacts of immunocompromised individuals

-People who are household contacts, aged 18 and over, of immunocompromised individuals, specifically individuals who expect to share living accommodation on most days over the winter and, therefore, for whom continuing close contact is unavoidable.
+People who are close contacts, aged 18 and over, of immunocompromised individuals, specifically individuals who expect to share living accommodation on most days over the winter and, therefore, for whom continuing close contact is unavoidable.